Don’t drown in the RPA Sea of Opportunity.

-Ensure your organisation’s preparations for RPA are watertight and ready for anything.
+Ensure your organisation’s preparations for RPA process discovery are watertight and ready for anything.
 Here are Skore’s recommendations for RPA process discovery success.

 However, this blog focuses more on when you have some fantastic early success with RPA.
 Interestingly this leads to a number of different problems to consider: